MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 ---
 # Tutorial: Create a business process flow

+>[!IMPORTANT]
+> As of August 2022, creating and managing business process flows is no longer supported from the Power Automate portal outside of the solution explorer.
+Business process flows and instances continue to be supoprted through the solution explorer, Power Apps, and Dataverse table views.

-This tutorial shows you how to create a business process flow with Power Apps.
-To learn more about why you use business process flows, see [Business process flows overview](business-process-flows-overview.md).
+This tutorial shows you how to create a business process flow with [Power Apps](/power-apps/powerapps-overview).
+To learn more about why to use business process flows, see [Business process flows overview](business-process-flows-overview.md).
 For information on creating a mobile task flow, see [Create a mobile task flow](/dynamics365/customer-engagement/customize/create-mobile-task-flow).

  When a user starts a business process flow, the stages and steps of the process are displayed in the process bar at the top of a form: